ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/widgets/pagination.md

 ### On Page Change

-This event is triggered whenever the user switches to another page index.
-You can explore various actions associated with this event as per app logic.
+Triggered whenever the user switches to another page index.

 ## General
 ### Tooltip